cloudfoundry/diego-notes/README.md

 When an ActualLRP needs to be started or restarted (in the case of crashes/evacuations):

 - if starting a missing/new ActualLRP:
-	- an UNCLAIMED ActualLRP is CREATED
+	- an UNCLAIMED ActualLRP is CREATED *(if this fails: do nothing, there's already an ActualLRP there which means Diego is on it)*
 - if restarting a crashed ActualLRP:
-	- CAS to UNCLAIMED
+	- CAS from CRASHED to UNCLAIMED *(if this fails: do nothing, it means the ActualLRP is already being restarted)*
 - in both cases: upon success, a start is sent to the Auctioneer
-- the Auctioneer picks a Rep
+- the Auctioneer picks a Rep *(if this fails: the Auctioneer retries)*
 - the Rep is told to start the ActualLRP
-- the Rep creates a container reservation
+- the Rep creates a container reservation *(if this fails: the Auctioneer is told and placement is retried)**
+- upon success, the Rep responds to the Auctioneer succesfully (this ensure the Auctioneer isn't kept waiting)
-- upon success, the Rep then CAS the ActualLRP from `UNCLAIMED` to `CLAIMED`
+- the Rep then CAS the ActualLRP from `UNCLAIMED` to `CLAIMED`  *(upon failure: the Rep aborts and cleans up the reservation and we rely on the converger to try again)*
-- upon success, the Rep then starts running the container
+- upon success, the Rep then starts running the container *(upon failure: the Rep aborts, cleans up the reservation, and deletes the ActualLRP.
+We rely on the converger to try again)*
 - eventually a `ContainerRunningEvent` causes the Rep to CAS from CLAIMED to RUNNING

 #### Stopping ActualLRPs